Harpe brothers: Early life

-Historians note the difficulty of differentiating the facts about the Harpe brothers from the later legends of their exploits, as there are few certain records of their lives from the time period.
+Historians have noted the difficulties of differentiating between facts and subsequent legends of the Harpes and their exploits, as there are few reliably certain records of their lives from the time period.
 They are believed to have been born in what is now Orange County, North Carolina to Scottish parents.
 Micajah was probably born in or before 1768 as Joshua Harper, and Wiley in or before 1770 as William Harper.

-Though many historical accounts identify them as brothers, it is also possible they were first cousins named Joshua and William Harper who emigrated from Scotland in 1759 or 1760.
-According to this theory, their fathers were brothers, John and William Harper, who settled in Orange County, North Carolina, between 1761 and 1763.
+Though many accounts identify the two as "brothers", it is also possible they were first cousins, named Joshua and William Harper, who emigrated from Scotland in 1759 or 1760.
+According to this theory, their fathers were brothers John and William Harper, who settled in Orange County, North Carolina, between 1761 and 1763.
 Like many Scottish settlers of the American colonies, the Harpers were Calvinists and avowed Tories loyal to the king.

-Prior to the American Revolution, Big and Little Harpe's fathers may also have served in Tory militias in the War of the Regulation or "Regulator War" of 1765–1771, during which colonists in the Carolinas took up arms against the continuing royal government interference by British colonial officials.
-When the Revolutionary War began, the Harpes' fathers tried to join the Patriot American forces but were refused because of their earlier associations with British loyalists.
-The treatment of the Harpe family by hostile Patriot neighbors may have contributed to Big and Little Harpe's feelings of persecution and their desire for revenge against people they considered rebellious traitors who were still the British subjects of King George III.
+Prior to the American Revolution, Big and Little Harpe's fathers may also have served in Tory militias in the War of the Regulation or "Regulator War" (1765–1771), during which colonists in the Carolinas took up arms against the continuing royal government interference by British colonial officials.
+When the Revolutionary War began, the Harpes' father(s) tried to join the Patriot American forces but were denied due to earlier associations with British loyalists.
+The negative treatment of the Harpe family by hostile Patriot neighbors may have contributed to Big and Little Harpe's feelings of persecution, as children, and their desire for revenge against people they considered rebellious "traitors" but who were still the British subjects of King George III.

+Reportedly, after some time, political tensions between the Harpe family and local Patriots had escalated drastically, culminating in an attack on the family home by local Revolutionaries, in which the boys witnessed the lynching of their parents.
+Upon seeing this, the Harpe boys are said to have fled into the forest and hidden for a while, before they were found and rescued by members of the renegade band of Chickamauga Cherokee.
+After being brought into the tribe, the boys realized they held similar beliefs as their new Native caretakers, from whom they learned how to properly hunt, trap and dress wild game and forage on native plants, as well as how to steal livestock, raid properties, and various methods to "best" torture and kill enemies.

 Around April or May 1775, the young Harpes left North Carolina and went to Virginia to find overseer jobs on a slave plantation.
 Big Harpe later traveled in the company of two women, Susan and Betsey/Betty Roberts, possibly sisters, both of whom bore him children.
 Little Harpe married Sarah "Sally" Rice, the daughter of a Baptist minister.